HAND SURGERY

 The applicant must:

-c. have completed the Australian Medical Council (AMC) specialist assessment process resulting in formal recognition as a specialist orthopaedic surgeon or plastic surgeon; and
+- Have completed the Australian Medical Council (AMC) specialist assessment process resulting in formal recognition as a specialist orthopaedic surgeon or plastic surgeon; and

 4.3.2 Application